uber-web/math.gl/modules/web-mercator/docs/api-reference/web-mercator-viewport.md

 ##### `getBoundingRegion(options)`

-Returns the vertices of the current visible region.
+Get the vertices of the current visible region.

 - `options.z` (number, optional) - To calculate a bounding volume for fetching 3D data, this option can be used to get the bounding region at a specific elevation.
 Default `0`.